 Tips on Creating A Study Abroad Budget

-To draft a budget for your stay, research the costs of routine items in your host country in your Institutional Information Sheet (IIS) and the cost of living in trusted online sources and in guidebooks.
+To draft a budget for your stay, research the costs of routine items in your host country and the cost of living in trusted online sources and in guidebooks.
 Then use our budget calculator to enter in all your expected costs.

 Financial Tips For Your Arrival

 - You should have the equivalent of US$100 in your host currency on hand at the time of departure.